On this pageGet Started with Worfklows

 Hopefully, this article has provided you with some good foundational knowledge on how you can implement an IT infrastructure monitoring program, or improve your existing one.
 If there's one thing to take away from this article, it should be that IT infrastructure monitoring is more than just a technical task - it is a process that supports the business as a whole.
 Prioritization of monitoring tasks should be well aligned with business objectives, as that is where it will provide the most value.

 By using Trickest, you can easily automate cybersecurity-related tasks in the cloud, without coding or managing your own monitoring infrastructure.
-The Trickest store contains more than 200 tools that you can use to create your workflow, along with 35 predefined workflows to get you started.
+The Trickest Library contains more than 200 tools that you can use to create your workflow, along with 35 predefined workflows to get you started.

 GET STARTED WITH TRICKEST TODAY